ulfalizer/Kconfiglib/README.rst

 that your ``PATH`` includes the directory where the executables end up.
 You can list the installed files with ``pip(3) show -f kconfiglib``.

-All releases have a corresponding tag in the git repository, e.g. ``v13.7.1`` (the latest version).
+All releases have a corresponding tag in the git repository, e.g. ``v14.0.0`` (the latest version).

 `Semantic versioning <http://semver.org/>`_ is used.
-There's been ten small changes to the behavior of the API and a Windows packaging change (`1 <https://github.com/ulfalizer/Kconfiglib/commit/e8b4ecb6ff6ccc1c7be0818314fbccda2ef2b2ee>`_, `2 <https://github.com/ulfalizer/Kconfiglib/commit/db633015a4d7b0ba1e882f665e191f350932b2af>`_, `3 <https://github.com/ulfalizer/Kconfiglib/commit/8983f7eb297dd614faf0beee3129559bc8ba338e>`_,
+There's been ten small changes to the behavior of the API, a Windows packaging change, and a hashbang change to use ``python3``
+(`1 <https://github.com/ulfalizer/Kconfiglib/commit/e8b4ecb6ff6ccc1c7be0818314fbccda2ef2b2ee>`_,
+`2 <https://github.com/ulfalizer/Kconfiglib/commit/db633015a4d7b0ba1e882f665e191f350932b2af>`_,
+`3 <https://github.com/ulfalizer/Kconfiglib/commit/8983f7eb297dd614faf0beee3129559bc8ba338e>`_,